scottfr/SystemsBook/Models/models.md

 ### Causal Loop Diagrams ###

 - Specific Guidelines for how to depict the relationships between the elements.
-- Two conventions for expressing relations.
-- S and O notation can produce misinterpretations when it comes to stocks.
-- The older + and - notation is considered more appropriate.
-- Color coding relations is an alternative to both notations, though be consistent.
+- Color coding relations is an alternative to the + and - notation, though be consistent.
 - Employing explicit stock representations often reduces misinterpretations.
 - Hybrid Rich Pictures/Causal Loop Diagrams are often the very meaningful.